Denshikobo-Life/PICO_PIC_colo/README.md

 # PICO_PIC_colo
-It is GUI Application Platform for RASPI PICO which has some debugging facilities.
+It is GUI Application Platform for RASPI PICO , has some debugging facilities.

 PICO_PIC_colo is GUI Application Platform.
 GUI part(on windows PC) is written by PySimpleGUI and PICO part is written by C.
 GUI part and PICO part communicate with USB_Serial.